 Some people tweeted in response that there may be more fundamental problems with the P1 assessments, that children at that age are simply too young generally.

-or because they are too young to be made to take a test...— Gwynedd Lloyd (@gwyneddll) September 10, 2019
+or because they are too young to be made to take a test...— Dr Gwynedd Lloyd PhD (in Education, like Dr Biden) (@gwyneddll) September 10, 2019

 Or the seats are too low to be able to see the screen.
 Or that the font changes depending on the computer.
 Or that they are carried out at different times of the year.
 Or that the questions themselves are assessing content from first level.
 The list goes on.
 Not standardised.— meharg_gemma (@meharg_gemma) September 10, 2019